Mollert/cMama/README.md

-# cMama
-An example of online ordering
+Developed an online menu ordering site for a bakery/luncheon place.